-The Army and Air National Guard requires the same commitment of time (six years) as the Reserve and provides the same amount of college money (up to ,180) but may also entitle you to additional state money for college.
-You may even be eligible for up to full tuition some state schools
+The Army and Air National Guard require the same commitment of time (six years) as the Reserve and provide the same amount of college money (up to 180) but may also entitle you to additional state money for college.
+You may even be eligible for up to full tuition in some state schools!

 If you qualify for the Army, Navy, Marine Corps, or Coast Guard College Fund Programs, You could receive as much as $10,000 when combined with the Montgomery GI Bill!